Publishing a book in 5 days? Really? Can we make it happen?

 The World Bank Institute hosted a Book Sprint that brought together 17 experts from around the world to co-create an open contracting guide for practitioners by practitioners.

-The process allowed experts and practitioners from countries ranging from Brazil to Afghanistan to come together and produce a guide for all of those seeking to advance open contracting.
+The process allowed experts and practitioners from countries like Brazil to come together and produce a guide for all of those seeking to advance open contracting.